aiidateam/AEP/004_calcjob_immigrant/readme.md

 The question then becomes whether it is better to not have information at all than to potentially have incorrect information.
 Ultimately though, there are a lot ways to lose provenance in AiiDA and it is always up to the user to try and minimize this.
 Also in this situation one should probably just instruct the user to be aware of this fact and suggest to construct a `Code` and `Computer` instance that represents the actual run code as closely as possible, as it is in their own best interest.

+The last point highlights a direct conflict of two interests: from the perspective of the integrity of the provenance graph, we do not want to accept arbitrary data to be imported, but rather want to require that the parsed input data respects the input spec of the relevant `CalcJob` class.
+However, in practical situations (which is ultimately the target of this proposed new functionality), the exact input of some computed output may not always be available anymore and so immigrating it with well-enough reconstructed inputs will not be possible.
+As a first version, it is best to start with a design with strict validation requirements, which can then potentially be relaxed in the future if experience shows that to be acceptable and desirable.

 ### Design choices